-I’m going to arm you with the knowledge to help you to very quickly read and interpret ingredients lists so that you can choose healthy dog treats and food (this applies to human foods as well).
+I’m going to arm you with the knowledge to help you to very quickly read and interpret ingredients lists so that you can choose healthy dog treats and food.

-This will help you avoid the minefield of bad and harmful ingedients that are packed into most dog treats and foods sold in most places.
+This will help you avoid the minefield of treats containing unhealthy and harmful ingredients.

 Please don’t worry about any of our treats containing bad ingredients.
-None of the treats you’ll find in The Woof Pack contain unhealthy or harmful ingredients.
+All our healthy dog treats contain wholesome and nourishing ingredients.
+None of the dog treats you’ll find in our shop contain unhealthy or harmful ingredients.

 Don’t Let The Claims On The Front Fool You

 To help you choose healthy dog treats, firstly you need to completely ignore claims on the front of the packaging.

 The front of packaging tries to lure you into purchasing by making claims which can be misleading and make it hard for consumers to choose healthy options without a thorough inspection of the ingredients list.

 An example includes Bakers Adult food which says ‘rich in beef with country vegetables’ on the front but the ingredients list shows that the food only contains 7% beef, 0.3% dried pea and 0.3% dried carrot: https://www.allaboutdogfood.co.uk/dog-food-reviews/0012/bakers-adult

 Study The Ingredients List